 Environmental and lifestyle factors.
 These include tobacco use, heavy alcohol use, marijuana or steroid use, or exposure to toxins.

 Genetic diseases, such as cystic fibrosis or hemochromatosis

 Anything that blocks the genital tract can stop the flow of semen.
 This could be a genetic or birth defect.
 Infection or inflammation from a sexually transmitted disease can also block semen.
 Other causes include scar tissue from surgery or twisted, swollen veins in the scrotum.

 Other factors may include erectile dysfunction or premature ejaculation.
-Liver or kidney disease, or treatment for seizure disorders are examples of problems that can cause infertility.
+These include liver or kidney disease, or treatment for seizure disorders.

 You may be more likely to have male infertility if you have had: